samoff04/RockPaperScissor/README.md

 ---

-## Author
+## 👨‍💻 Author

 **Samarth Varshney**
-Thank you for playing! 🎉
+Thank you for checking out this project! 😊